INITIAL ARRT CERTIFICATION AND REGISTRATION

 coursework and an ARRT-specified list of clinical procedures by completing competency

-requirements established for the discipline in which they are seeking certification.
+requirements established for the discipline in which they are seeking certification and registration.

 Computed Tomography (CT),